Breast Augmentation Surgery

 Yes, a breast augmentation can be performed in conjunction with other cosmetic procedures at Hillcrest Plastic Surgery, such as liposuction or a abdominoplasty.
 It is important to have a thorough assessment of your overall state of health to undergo combined procedures.

-The responses to Frequently Asked Questions listed here are not intended to be medical advice, but are the practice of Dr. Spence and Hillcrest Plastic Surgery and will vary from surgeon to surgeon and patient to patient.
+The responses to Frequently Asked Questions listed here are not intended to be medical advice, but are the practice of our doctors and Hillcrest Plastic Surgery and will vary from surgeon to surgeon and patient to patient.

-Schedule a Breast Augmentation Consult with Dr. Spence!
+Schedule a Breast Augmentation Consult with Dr. Spence or Dr. Ovalle

-To learn more about the various breast augmentation and breast implant options offered at Hillcrest Plastic Surgery, please schedule a one-on-one appointment with Dr. Kenrick Spence today.
-Call 407-999-2585 or click here to send us an Appointment Request Form.
+To learn more about the various breast augmentation and breast implant options offered at Hillcrest Plastic Surgery, please schedule a one-on-one appointment today.
+Call 407-999-2585 or send us an Appointment Request Form.
 Our practice looks forward to serving you!